jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 ### Start Jamulus

-Open Jamulus e.g. via your command shell.
-If you use the shell and compiled Jamulus yourself, execute the command `Jamulus` (with a capital 'J') or if you used the .deb package with a lowercase j.
+From the command line, execute the command `jamulus`, or if you compiled from source `Jamulus` with a (with a capital 'J').
 This will start the Jamulus Client.

-If you get problems with sound breaking up (in particular XRUN errors reported by JACK/QjackCtl) try setting bigger values (e.g. 256 frames or 3 periods) in step 3 above.
+If you get problems with sound breaking up (in particular XRUN errors reported by JACK/QjackCtl) try setting bigger values (e.g. 256 frames or 3 periods).
 Lower ones (e.g. 64 frames) could bring better performance but maybe more sound problems.
 See the [troubleshooting page](Client-Troubleshooting) otherwise.

 ## All installed?